About Richmond Music School

 Richmond Music School provides the highest quality music education meeting the needs of all ages through private and group lessons in both practical and theoretical domains enriching the lives of students, teachers, the community and society.

-The Richmond Music School has been a committed contributor to the cultural life of Richmond since it was established in 1979.
+The Richmond Music School is the largest and oldest non-profit music school in Richmond.
+Since it was established over 40 years ago in 1979, the school has been a committed contributor to the cultural life of Richmond.
 Founded by a group of parents who wanted a quality music education for their children in the community, the School was formally incorporated as a Society and received its charitable status in 1980.

 As a founding member of the BC Association of Community Music Schools, the Richmond Music School must adhere to a high standard of professional criteria to which commercial schools are not bound.
 Our focus is on the accessibility of music education to all sectors of the Richmond community with an emphasis on program excellence and community work.